terra-money/docs/docs/terracli/market.md

     --from mykey \
 ```

-Where `offer_coin` is the coin looking to be traded and `ask_denom` the denomination of the coin to be swapped into.
+- `offer_coin`: coin to be traded, e.g. `1000ukrw`
+- `ask_denom`: denomination of the coin to be swapped into.

 For Terra<>Luna swaps, Constant-Product spread pricing model is enforced to limit consensus-related attack vectors.
-Terra<>Terra swaps have a constant Tobin Tax (0.3%).
+Terra<>Terra swaps have a constant Tobin Tax.

 ### Swap Send